EurolandHanoi/fullshare/pages/property.md

   content: |
     <p class="text-before-expand">Xiangti Villa(香醍名邸) is located in the west area of Tuanbo New Town, Jinghai, Tianjin, on the west side of Tuanbo Avenue and north side of Daminghu Road, 14 kilometers away from the center of Tianjin.
 The project covers an area of 120,100 square meters, with the planned construction area reaching 144,100 square meters.</p>
     <p>[expand]</p>
     <p>The project, which is divided into four phases and includes areas of villas, small high-rises, bungalows, clubs, and so on, has been delivered in phases since 2014.
-With complete supporting facilities around such as medical care, education, sports, health care, and the subway, the project shows potential to be a community with great “livability” </p>
+With complete supporting facilities around such as medical care, education, sports, health care, and the subway, the project shows potential to be a community with great “livability”. </p>
     <p>[/expand]</p>
   button:
     show: true